 This policy has no effect on Android apps running on Chrome OS.
 To set policies for Android apps on Chrome devices that support them, see Use Android apps on Chrome devices

 Allows you to choose whether you want to allow or not allow insecure extension packaging.
-For more details, see Chromium.

 You can use this setting in 2 ways:

-Block installing types of apps
+Block installing types of extensions

 For details, see Block apps and extensions based on permissions.